simtsc/corona-analysis/README.md

 # corona-analysis

+ARIMA forecasting and dashboarding with publicly available corona data.
+Includes Kubernetes deployment scripts for the trained model, REST API and dashboard.

 ## Environment
 Assuming `conda` is available in your shell you can run the following from the root of this repository to create and activate an anaconda environment called `corona-analysis`, and to run the `jupyter notebook` server:
 ```sh